 - 6.1 The National Framework requires fire authorities to consider risks of a cross-border, multi-authority and/or national nature and to make appropriate provision for dealing with these.
 The Authority does this via: - Its active participation in the Thames Valley Local Resilience Forum which comprises other Category 1 and 2 responders.
 The forum maintains a community risk register which the Authority considers as part of its integrated risk management planning process; - Review of the National Risk Register, National Risk Assessment and National Resilience Planning Assumptions which are maintained by the UK Government Cabinet Office to inform planning in relation to major civil emergencies of a national or regional nature; - Mutual aid agreements with neighbouring fire and rescue authorities which enable authorities to provide each other with additional resources to deal with emergencies that cannot be dealt with by an authority acting alone.
-Buckinghamshire and Milton Keynes Fire Authority maintains formal mutual aid agreements with all six of its neighbours Bedfordshire, Hertfordshire, London, Royal Berkshire, Oxfordshire and Northamptonshire.
-Buckinghamshire and Milton Keynes Fire Authority also provided mutual aid to Devon and Somerset FRS during the flooding on the Somerset Levels in February 2014 in the form of personnel and a specialist appliance.
-The cost of this operation was recovered from the host FRS. - Working with South Central Ambulance Service (SCAS) to provide co-responding services to medical emergencies and in allowing SCAS crews to use Authority premises. - 6.2 Also the Authority maintains specialist resources to enable it to deal with major civil emergencies such as major transport incidents, natural disasters and terrorist incidents.
-These include capabilities such as its Urban Search and Rescue, and, Water Rescue Teams which it deploys in support of other Authorities during major emergencies such as the instances of wide area flooding that have taken place in recent years.
-The cost of providing such assistance is recovered from requesting Authority.
-The Authority also collaborates with all the other South East Fire and Rescue Services to jointly fund the post of a Station Commander who is seconded to the South East Counter
+Buckinghamshire and Milton Keynes Fire Authority maintains formal mutual aid agreements with all six of its neighbours - Bedfordshire, Hertfordshire, London, Royal Berkshire, Oxfordshire and Northamptonshire. - Working with South Central Ambulance Service (SCAS) to provide co-responding services to medical emergencies and in allowing SCAS crews to use Authority premises. - 6.2 Also the Authority maintains specialist resources to enable it to deal with major civil emergencies such as major transport incidents, natural disasters and terrorist incidents.
+These include capabilities such as Urban Search and Rescue (USAR) and Water Rescue which are deployed in support of other Authorities during major emergencies such as the instances of wide area flooding that have taken place in recent years.
+During 2016/17 we plan to make improvements to our water rescue capabilities so that they meet the requirements for inclusion on the National Asset Register for flood response.
+The cost of providing such assistance is recovered from requesting Authority. - 6.3 In February 2016 the Authority provided mutual aid to Oxfordshire Fire and Rescue Service by deploying its USAR team to assist at the Didcot 'A' Power Station collapse alongside USAR colleagues from the